Dante Boccuzzi: Restaurant career

-In 2010, Boccuzzi opened his restaurant, DANTE, in Tremont, Cleveland, which offers Modern American Cuisine.
+In 2010, Boccuzzi opened his restaurant DANTE in the Tremont neighborhood of Cleveland, specializing in modern American cuisine.
 The following year, he opened Ginko, a sushi restaurant located beneath DANTE.
-In 2012, Boccuzzi opened D.C.
-Pasta Co., an Italian trattoria in Strongsville, Ohio, and a second restaurant under his name, DBA (Dante Boccuzzi Akron), in Akron, Ohio.
-Later that year, he was nominated for The Next Generation Culinary Master Competition by Robb Report magazine.

-In 2014, Boccuzzi opened DANTE Next Door, a restaurant offering traditional Italian cuisine.
-He also participated in Season 4 of Guy’s Grocery Games.
+In 2012, he expanded his operations with the opening of D.C.
+Pasta Co., an Italian trattoria in Strongsville, Ohio, as well as DBA (Dante Boccuzzi Akron) in Akron, Ohio.
+Later that year, he was nominated for the Next Generation Culinary Master Competition by Robb Report.
+In 2014, Boccuzzi opened DANTE Next Door, a restaurant offering traditional Italian cuisine, and subsequently appeared on season 4 of Guy’s Grocery Games.
 In 2015, he opened Coda, a live music venue.

-In 2016, Boccuzzi opened Dante’s Inferno at Progressive Field and Northside Speakeasy, a craft cocktail bar located in the Marriott Courtyard Hotel in downtown Akron.
-In 2017, Boccuzzi opened a second location of Dante’s Inferno in the recently renovated Flats East Bank near downtown Cleveland.

-In July 2021 Boccuzzi opened Goma by Dante on East 4th street downtown Cleveland.
-Goma is Boccuzzi's second sushi restaurant location.
-In May 2023, Boccuzzi opened Dukes ‘n Boots in downtown Willoughby, Ohio.
+In 2016, Boccuzzi opened Dante’s Inferno at Progressive Field, along with Northside Speakeasy, a craft cocktail bar located in the Courtyard Marriott hotel in downtown Akron.
+The following year, he opened a second location of Dante’s Inferno at the Flats East Bank development near downtown Cleveland.
+In July 2021, Boccuzzi opened Goma by Dante on East 4th Street in downtown Cleveland, marking his second sushi restaurant.
+In 2023, he founded Nirvana Coffee Company, which supplies freshly roasted coffee beans and equipment to local businesses.
+In May 2023, he opened Dukes ’n Boots in downtown Willoughby, Ohio.
+In November 2025, Boccuzzi opened Masu, a Japanese restaurant at Valor Acres in Brecksville, Ohio, operating in partnership with head sushi chef Jake McDaniel.